Food safety: Biological contamination

 In April and May 2018, 26 states in the United States suffered an outbreak of the bacteria strain E. coli O157:H7.
 Several investigations show the contamination might have come from the Yuma, Arizona, growing region.
-This outbreak, which began April 10, is the largest US flare-up of E. coli in a decade.
-One person in California has died.
+This outbreak, which began 10 April, is the largest US flare-up of E. coli in a decade.
+One person in California died.
 At least 14 of the people affected developed kidney failure.
 The most common symptoms of E. coli include diarrhea, bloody diarrhea, abdominal pain, nausea and vomiting.

 Safe food handling procedures (from market to consumer)

 The five key principles of food hygiene, according to WHO, are: